nlrb/com.weather-sensors/README.md

 Some debug tools are available for use in special cases.
 Don't use them unless instructed.

 ### Version info
+* 1.0.2 Fix a bug in Oregon v2 decoding
 * 1.0.1 Definition fixes for Homey FW 1.3, implement LaCrosse WS, bugfixes
 * 1.0.0 First Athom App Store release